TN 273 (07-24)

 8

 The DIO technician begins the RTN field with 66, then skips the first 4 characters of the IBAN (HU12), and codes the next 6 digits of the IBAN, 345678.
-She adds the U.S. check digit, 7, at the end, making the RTN 663456787.
+They add the U.S. check digit, 7, at the end, making the RTN 663456787.

-The DAN for the MBR is now E1234567890123456.
+The DAN on the MBR is now E1234567890123456.

 3. Example 3

 DIO receives a completed form 10 days before the cutoff.
 Only 22 digits are shown on the form.
 Since it is more than 4 days before the cutoff, the module faxes the form to the U.S. Embassy in Budapest for a pre-input review.
-The Embassy corrects the form and faxes it to the FBU in Warsaw for input to IITS.gov .
+The Embassy corrects the form and faxes it to the FBU in Warsaw for input to ITS.gov .
 The FBU in Warsaw inputs the corrected data.
-Three days later, the information is on the MBR.
+3 days later, the information is on the MBR.

 NOTE: The FBU in Warsaw is the “hub” office that assists with some of Hungary's work.